abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

 Lima runs lightweight Linux VMs.
 On macOS, it uses Apple's Virtualization.framework.
 It gives me the same isolation model as Docker Sandboxes, without the pain.

 What I like about Lima's user experience:
-- Fast VM creation and reasonable defaults.
+- Fast VM creation with reasonable defaults (4 CPUs and 4 GB RAM in my template).
 - Mounts can be changed after VM creation.
 - Custom mount points inside the VM are possible, which is useful for sharing skills.
-- Disk grows on demand.
+- Disk grows on demand, so the VM starts small instead of reserving 10-15 GB up front like a Docker Sandbox.
 - Full control over environment variables.
 - Scriptable setup.
 - By default, it exposes servers running on localhost inside the VM to the host system, so manual testing of web apps is trivial.

 Some minor cons:
 - Mount points inside the VM are configured only through the YAML file; I didn't find a way to set them from the CLI alone.
-- Egress control is still unsolved.
-You have to figure out how to restrict outgoing HTTP requests yourself: local proxies, `/etc/hosts`, or something else.
+- Egress control is still unsolved, so restricting outgoing requests is left to you.

 ### My Lima setup